Qazi-Mudassar-Ilyas/Jamarat-social-distancing/README.md

 WHAT IS IT?
 ===========
-We propose a pedestrian simulation model for implementing social distancing in the stoning ritual of the Islamic pilgrimage.
+We propose a pedestrian simulation model to analyze the impact of social distancing on the stoning ritual of the Islamic pilgrimage.
 The simulation model analyzes the impact of inter-queue and intra-queue spacing between adjacent pilgrims on the throughput and congestion during the stoning ritual.

 HOW IT WORKS
 =============
-A reader may refer to the following research paper for model assumptions, locomotion, social distancing, and the stoning components of the model.
+A reader may refer to the following research paper for model assumptions, locomotion, social distancing, and the stoning components of the proposed model.

 Q. M. Ilyas, M. Ahmad, N. Z. Jhanjhi and M. B. Ahmad, "Analyzing the Impact of Social Distancing on the Stoning Ritual of the Islamic Pilgrimage," KSII Transactions on Internet and Information Systems, vol. 16, no. 6, pp. 1953-1972, 2022.
 DOI: 10.3837/tiis.2022.06.010. http://itiis.org/journals/tiis/digital-library/25763